Autocomplete: Context completion

 Context completion is a text editor feature, similar to word completion, which completes words (or entire phrases) based on the current context and context of other similar words within the same document, or within some training data set.
 The main advantage of context completion is the ability to predict anticipated words more precisely and even with no initial letters.
 The main disadvantage is the need of a training data set, which is typically larger for context completion than for simpler word completion.
 Most common use of context completion is seen in advanced programming language editors and IDEs, where training data set is inherently available and context completion makes more sense to the user than broad word completion would.

 Line completion is a type of context completion, first introduced by Juraj Simlovic in TED Notepad, in July 2006.
-The context in line completion is the current line, while current document poses as training data set.
-When user begins a line which starts with a frequently used phrase, the editor automatically completes it, up to the position where similar lines differ, or proposes a list of common continuations.
+The context in line completion is the current line, while the current document poses as a training data set.
+When the user begins a line that starts with a frequently used phrase, the editor automatically completes it, up to the position where similar lines differ, or proposes a list of common continuations.